tofu-tf/typed-schema/README.md

 ## How it works

 ### Definition
-Your schema definitions consists of elements from `ru.tinkoff.tschema.syntax._` and maybe custom directives
+Your schemes definitions consist of elements from `ru.tinkoff.tschema.syntax._` and maybe custom directives

 ```scala
 def api = get |> operation('hello) |> capture[String]('name) |> $$[String]
 ```

-This may be read as sequence:
+This may be read as a sequence:
 1. check HTTP method is GET
-2. check path prefix is "hello" and mark following definition as part of `hello` operation
+2. check path prefix is "hello" and mark the following definition as part of `hello` operation
 3. capture segment of uri path as `name` parameter
 4. return String

-Your definition could have some branching, common prefix will be applied as prefix of all branches.
+Your definition could have some branching, a common prefix will be applied as the prefix of all branches.
 Branching is done with the `<>` operator:
 ```scala
   def api =